 It’s summer melon season and I plan to take advantage of my fair share of luscious cantaloupes.From June through August, cantaloupes are at their peak of flavor.
 Along with tasting great, they’re an excellent source of vitamin A, beta-carotene and vitamin C. Whether you enjoy them sliced, cubed or halved, cantaloupes are a refreshing, healthy addition to salads, desserts, beverages and more.
 Here are some of our favorite ideas:

 Halve, remove seeds and stuff with cottage cheese, blueberries and strawberries.

-- Add to fruit salads.
+Add to fruit salads.
 Here’s a delicious Fruit Salad with Poppy Seed Dressing opens in a new tab and here’s a Minty Melon Salad opens in a new tab, perfect for the season.

 Purée and enjoy as a beverage, or add to a favorite juice blend.

-- Add to smoothies.
+Add to smoothies.
 Purée cantaloupe with lime juice and mint.
 To spice it, add a sliver of fresh ginger.

-- Freeze cantaloupe cubes for use in smoothies or as fruity “ice cubes” in sparkling water or juice.
+Freeze cantaloupe cubes for use in smoothies or as fruity “ice cubes” in sparkling water or juice.

 Blend with fruit, yogurt or juice to make cold cantaloupe soup.
 Or, enjoy this Strawberry Melon Gazpacho opens in a new tab.

-- Serve with favorite frozen dairy or non-dairy ice cream dessert.
+Serve with favorite frozen dairy or non-dairy ice cream dessert.

 Serve topped with yogurt, sour cream or ricotta cheese.

-- Serve Cantaloupe with Prosciutto opens in a new tab as an appetizer.
+Serve Cantaloupe with Prosciutto opens in a new tab as an appetizer.

-- Make Grilled Fruit Kabobs opens in a new tab for dessert.
+Make Grilled Fruit Kabobs opens in a new tab for dessert.

-- Eat with a squeeze of lemon or lime.
+Eat with a squeeze of lemon or lime.

-- Slice and serve over green vegetable salads.
+Slice and serve over green vegetable salads.

-- Serve as a side dish to grilled fish or chicken.
+Serve as a side dish to grilled fish or chicken.

-- Serve tuna, chicken or tofu salad in half a cantaloupe.
+Serve tuna, chicken or tofu salad in half a cantaloupe.

-- Toss cubes of cantaloupe into whole grain salads.
+Toss cubes of cantaloupe into whole grain salads.
 Consider tabouli with cantaloupe and blueberries for something wonderfully different.